-The load modifier η_i relates the factors η_D , η_R and η_i to ductility, redundancy and operational importance.
-The location of η_i on the load side of the AASHTO LRFD (5th Edition, 2010) Equation may appear counterintuitive because it appears to be more related to resistance than to load. η_i is on the load side for a logistical reason.
+The load modifier η_i relates the factors η_D , η_R and η_I to ductility, redundancy and operational importance, respectively.
+The location of η_i on the load side of the AASHTO LRFD (7th Edition, 2014) Equation 1.3.2.1-1 may appear counterintuitive as ductility, redundancy and operational importance seem to be more related to resistance than to load.
+However, η_i is on the load side for a logical reason.
 When η_i modifies a maximum load factor, it is the product of the factors as indicated in Equation 1.3.2.1-2; when η_i modifies a minimum load factor, it is the reciprocal of the product as indicated in Equation 1.3.2.1-3.
-The AASHTO LRFD (5th Edition, 2010) factors, η_D , η_R and η_I are based on a 5% stepwise positive or negative adjustment, reflecting unfavorable or favorable conditions.
-These factors are somewhat arbitrary; their significance is in their presence in the AASHTO LRFD (5th Edition, 2010) and not necessarily in the accuracy of their magnitude.
-The AASHTO LRFD (5th Edition, 2010) factors, 2010) factors reflect the desire to promote redundant and ductile bridges.
+The AASHTO LRFD (7th Edition, 2014) factors, η_D , η_R and η_I are based on a 5% stepwise positive or negative adjustment, reflecting unfavorable or favorable conditions.
+These factors are somewhat arbitrary; their significance is in their presence in the AASHTO LRFD (7th Edition, 2014) and not necessarily in the accuracy of their magnitude.
+The AASHTO LRFD (7th Edition, 2014) factors reflect the desire to promote redundant and ductile bridges.

-In practice, η_i values of 1.00 are used for all limit states, because bridges designed in accordance with the AASHTO LRFD (5th Edition, 2010) demonstrate traditional levels of redundancy and ductility.
+In practice, η_i values of 1.00 are used for all limit states, because bridges designed in accordance with the AASHTO LRFD (7th Edition, 2014) demonstrate traditional levels of redundancy and ductility.
 Rather than penalize less redundant or less ductile bridges, such bridges are typically not acceptable.
 On a case-by-case basis, the Owner can designate a bridge to be of operational importance and specify an appropriate value of η_i .

-The load modifier accounting for importance of Article 1.3.5, η_I , should not be confused with the importance categories for vessel collision of Article 3.14 nor the bridge category classifications for seismic design of Article 3.10.
+The load modifier accounting for Operational Importance (η_I), as specified in Article 1.3.5, should not be confused with the importance categories for vessel collision of Article 3.14 nor the bridge category classifications for seismic design of Article 3.10.